Reinterpretation and Extension of Entropy Correction Terms for Residual Distribution and Discontinuous Galerkin Schemes: Application to Structure Preserving Discretization: Acknowledgements

 \section{Acknowledgements}

-The second author has been funded by the SNF project (Number 175784) and the UZH Postdoc Scholarship.
+P\"O has been funded by the SNF project (Number 175784), the UZH Postdoc Scholarship (Number FK-19-104) and the Gutenberg Research Fellowship.
 The third author was supported by the German Research Foundation (DFG, Deutsche Forschungsgemeinschaft) under Grant SO~363/14-1.
+Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2044-390685587, Mathematics Münster: Dynamics-Geometry-Structure.
+Research reported in this publication was supported by the King Abdullah University of Science and Technology (KAUST).